 In the gathering gloom in strolled Tim and Sam, if it’s possible to stroll along a bouldery beach even with a light pack, after a decent day’s effort from Long Harry, ie, jumped Yankee River Hut.
 They had really scampered the Yankee River to Christmas Village section.

-Today I took my time stopping often to try to spot a kiwi, the CV to Lucky Beach section has to be one of the prime, ie, easiest, legs of this trip, you climb at the start but then sidle around for much of the time at a similar altitude, only a few creek up and downs, through more rimu forest with often a lush carpet of Blechnum, ie, crown fern, understory.
+Today I took my time stopping often to try to spot a kiwi, the Christmas Village to Lucky Beach section has to be one of the prime, ie, easiest, legs of this trip.
+You climb at the start but then sidle around for much of the time at a similar altitude, only a few creek up and downs, through more rimu forest with often a lush carpet of Blechnum, ie, crown fern, understory.

 Sure is purdy.